OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md

 ## Test Objectives

-- Enumerate the applications within scope that exist on a web server.
+- Enumerate the applications within the scope that exist on a web server.

 ## How to Test